dmolsen/Detector/README.md

         print "<input type='text' ...";
     }

-All features and sub-features are returned as integer `1` or `0` for `true` or `false`, so they can be used in logical evaluations in PHP.
+All features are returned as integer `1` or `0` for `true` or `false`, so they can be used in logical evaluations in PHP.
+Sub-features can return `1`, `0`, or a real value (e.g. screen width).

 ## Adding Your Own Modernizr Tests ##

 Modernizr-based tests for Detector are broken down into three types: `Core`, `Extended`, and `Per Request`.
 Modifying Core tests should be avoided.
-Obviously at v0.1 it's not a huge deal but going forward I hope those tests can be firmed up into a standard.
+Obviously at v0.2 it's not a huge deal but going forward I hope those tests can be firmed up into a standard.

 ### Extended Tests ###